turgeonmaxime/blog/content/post/2020-02-06-multivariate-t-distribution/index.md

 ### Proposition

-*Within the class of elliptical distributions $$E_p(\mu,\Lambda)$$, the property that independence and uncorrelatedness are equivalent uniquely defines the multivariate normal distribution.*
+*Within the class of elliptical distributions `$E_p(\mu,\Lambda)$`, the property that independence and uncorrelatedness are equivalent uniquely defines the multivariate normal distribution.*

 This result is important!
-Because whereas I was able to generate a standard multivariate normal $$Z$$ by simply generating $$p$$ standard univariate normals, I cannot do the same for the uncorrelated (i.e. $$\Lambda = I_p$$ ) multivariate *t* distribution.
+Because whereas I was able to generate a standard multivariate normal `$Z$` by simply generating `$p$` standard univariate normals, I cannot do the same for the uncorrelated (i.e. `$\Lambda = I_p$` ) multivariate *t* distribution.
 We can clearly see how this wrong using a simulation:

 ```r